Are E-Cigarettes More Environmentally Friendly Than Cigarettes?

 E-cigarettes themselves are becoming more recyclable every year as well.
 The batteries inside electronic cigarettes are fully rechargeable, which means the device itself can last for a long time if it’s cleaned and maintained regularly.
 As long as vapers dispose of their rechargeable batteries in the recommended way (at a battery recycling station, which are now available in most supermarkets and large shops), they’re far better for the environment than combustible cigarettes.

-So if you are still smoking and are looking for a way to not only make yourself but the world around you a bit healthier check out our Starter Kits and make the switch today!
+So if you are still smoking and are looking for a way to not only make yourself but the world around you a bit healthier check out the Smoko Starter Kits and make the switch today!